Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     x_{float} \approx x_{int}.2^{-x_{frac\_bits}}

 The precision of the representation is directly related to the number of fractional bits.
-For example, representing PI using an 8-bit FixedPoint with varying fractional bits:
+For example, representing π using an 8-bit FixedPoint with varying fractional bits:

 +-----------+-------+-------------+
 | frac_bits | x_int | float value |